IHE/RAD.IRA/input/pagecontent/rad-x10.md

 ##### 2:4.X10.4.1.1 Trigger Events

 A Manager sends an Error Notification message when:
-- It receives a 4xx or 5xx error response from a Subscriber when executing the Send Context Event \[RAD-X9\](rad-x9.html) transaction.
+- It receives a 4xx or 5xx error response from a Subscriber when executing the [Distribute Context Event](rad-x9.html) transaction.
 - It does not receive a `2xx` response within a predetermined time frame from a Subscriber after the Manager sent a context event.
 - It initially responded with a `202` Accepted when received a context or content change, but later rejects the request associated with the session.
 - It detects a websocket connection issue with a Subscriber.